Downtown & City Parking Information

 Public parking is available in the following locations.
 All posted signage must be obeyed.
 Unless otherwise noted these parking lots are free.

 - Parking Lot: 800-900 block of Sophia Street, end of George Street, restricted to City residents Mon.-Fri., 5AM-8AM.

-- Parking Lot: 700 block of Sophia Street, between Charlotte Street and Hanover Street, restricted to City residents Mon.- Fri., 5AM-8AM.
+- Parking Lot: 600 block of Sophia Street, between Sophia Street and the river, directly across the street from the Sophia Street Parking Garage) restricted to City residents Mon.- Fri., 5AM-8AM.

 - Paid Parking Garage: Intersection of Sophia Street and Wolfe Street (Entrance on Wolfe Street).
-First 3 hours are free. $1 each additional hour.
+First 4 hours are free. $1 each additional hour.
+Maximum day $8.

 - Parking Lot: 400 block of Sophia Street, just south of railroad tracks, restricted to City residents Mon.-Fri., 5AM-6PM.
 Downtown Fredericksburg Parking

 - Parking Lot: Behind 904 Princess Anne St., accessible from Princess Anne and Charles Streets, Mon.- Fri., 6PM-6AM & 24 hours on weekends.

 - Parking Lot: 1016 Charles St. (corner of Charles and Amelia Streets) 29 spaces available 24 hours weekdays and weekends.
 Additional 17 spaces available Mon.-Fri., 6PM-2AM and 24 hours on weekends.
 Entrances on Charles and Amelia Streets, exits located on Prince Edward and Amelia Streets.